Swart-lab/loxodes-assembly-workflow/README.md

 The main Snakefile is called `Snakefile`, and rules for discrete tasks are organized into separate Snakefiles that are included in the main Snakefile.
 This is to limit the size of individual Snakefiles to make them less unwieldy.

+Some steps, e.g. assembly with Falcon, were not included as Snakefiles because these require manual intervention or checking between steps, not suitable for automation.
+For purposes of version control the scripts responsible are included in the `scripts/` subfolder, and documented with READMEs in each folder.